RyoMogi/ryomogi.github.io/_projects/4_project.md

 ##### **On-going papers**

-1. Mogi, R., Raymo, J., Fukuda, S., Yoda, S., & Iwasawa, M. An alternative version of the second demographic transition?
-The link between marriage and fertility and changing pathways to first marriage in Japan.
+1. Mogi, R., Raymo, J., Iwasawa, M., Yoda, S. An alternative version of the second demographic transition?
+Changing pathways to first marriage in Japan.